Skip to Content

 Best time to visit Riviera Maya

 The best time to visit the Riviera Maya is between late November and early March.
-This is the dry season (also the high tourist season).
+This is the dry season (and also the high tourist season).

-The rainy season is May to October, and the months with the most rain are typically September and October.
+The rainy season is from May to October, with the most rain falling typically in September and October.

 Transportation